 - Ruler and scissors

-How To Make Map Paper Moths
+How To Make Paper Moths

-2. Next, draw around the wing template on the road map and then cut them out.
+Step 2.
+Next, draw around the wing template on the road map and cut them out.
 You might want to place the template over a location that is special to you on the map.
 This will give this craft even more meaning and sentimental value.

-If you don’t have a sewing machine you can miss out on this stage, it is purely decorative.
+If you don’t have a sewing machine, you can miss out on this stage; it is purely decorative.
 With the right paper, you can hand stitch as I did with my embroidered paper dictionary art.

-5. Once the map bead (moth body) has dried, remove it from the wooden skewer.
+Step 5: Once the map bead (moth body) has dried, remove it from the wooden skewer.
 Then make some moth feelers by cutting a small length of craft wire, folding it in half, and placing it inside the map bead.

-I really enjoyed making these paper moths and made a variety of them in the three designs using different road maps.
+I enjoyed making these paper moths and made a variety of them in the three designs using different road maps.

 If you like these upcycled map moths, you should check out my collection of repurposed map crafts and DIYs.
-This includes other stitched map crafts such as the map heart treat bags.
+This includes other stitched map crafts, such as the map heart treat bags.
 Check out these map mason jars too.